-In this study, antitumor activity will be assessed through radiological tumor assessments conducted at screening, every 8 weeks ( $\pm$ 7 days) for 1 year from start of study treatment, and then every 16 weeks ( $\pm$ 7 days) thereafter until disease progression regardless of initiation of subsequent anti-cancer therapy.
+In this study, antitumor activity in patients with mCRPC will be assessed through radiological tumor assessments conducted at screening, every 8 weeks (\pm 7 days) until PD regardless of initiation of subsequent anti-cancer therapy.
+After 24 weeks from the date of first dose of study treatment, tumor assessments will be conducted less frequently, ie, at 12-week intervals.

-The censoring and event date options to be considered for the PFS analysis are presented in Table 9.
+The censoring and event date options to be considered for the PFS analysis are presented in Table 8.

-'''

-PFS (months) = [date of event or censoring - date of first dose of study treatment +1]/30.4375
+PFS (months) = [date of event or censoring- date of first dose of study treatment +1]/30.4375

-'''